Edith Ajello

-Edith H. Ajello (born April 26, 1944 in Fanwood, New Jersey) is an American politician and a Democratic member of the Rhode Island House of Representatives representing District 1 since January 2013.
-Ajello served consecutively from January 1993 until January 2013 in the District 3 seat.
+Edith H. Ajello (born April 26, 1944) is an American politician and retail store manager.
+A Democrat, she has served in the Rhode Island House of Representatives since 1993, representing District 1 since 2013, and District 3 from 1993 to 2013.
+She is also store manager for Rustigan Rugs, an oriental rug outlet in Providence.

-Career and Education
+Early life

-Ajello earned her BA in psychology from Bucknell University.
+Ajello was born in 1944 in Fanwood, New Jersey.
+She earned her BA in psychology from Bucknell University in neighboring Pennsylvania.

+Career

 Ajello works as a store manager for V. George Rustigian Rugs in Providence, Rhode Island, and also serves on the boards of the Women's Health & Education Fund, The Coalition to Preserve Choice, and the Mile of History Association (MoHa).